-During that first year, you may have found that Baby had outfits hanging in his closet that he never even had the chance to wear.
+During that first year, you may have found that Baby had outfits hanging in their closet that they never even had the chance to wear.
 Since people can’t resist buying adorable baby clothes, friends and relatives may have gifted you with an overabundance of little newborn outfits that your baby quickly outgrew.
-He may have even skipped a size altogether at some point as a result of a growth spurt.
+They may have even skipped a size altogether at some point as a result of a growth spurt.

 Now that the first year is over, you’ve probably found that the gifts of clothes have slowed down.
 Luckily, so has your little one’s growth.
 According to the Mayo Clinic, most babies triple their birth weight during the first year, but only gain about 5 pounds in their second year of life.

 So, what does that mean in terms of buying clothing for Baby?
-Here are a few tips for dressing him and getting the most bang for your buck.
+Here are a few tips for dressing them and getting the most bang for your buck.

 - Choose quality items: Quality over quantity is a major factor to take into consideration when it comes to buying clothing for a toddler.
-If your little one is already motoring around the house, keeping his clothing intact is going to be the last thing on his mind as he explores.
-Help get the most out of his wardrobe by picking clothes that are durable enough to withstand climbing and falls without tearing.
+If your little one is already motoring around the house, keeping their clothing intact is going to be the last thing on their mind as they explore.
+Help get the most out of their wardrobe by picking clothes that are durable enough to withstand climbing and falls without tearing.
 It’s also good to remember Baby is going to get messy, so it’s helpful to choose items that are easy to clean and won’t fall apart during their many washes.

 - Know your sizing: There’s a wide range of normal when it comes to height and weight for toddlers, so while some children this age may still comfortably fit into 12M clothing, others may be venturing into 2T territory (or larger).
 But, how does sizing work, or what is the difference between 2T and 24M anyway?
 While toddler sizes are based on years (2T), corresponding month sizes (24M) tend to have the same weight range, but are shorter in terms of the hem.
 Some brands also run larger or smaller than others.
 When buying clothing, it’s important to look at the tag, which generally tells the height and weight range the article of clothing is intended to fit.

-- Comfort over style: Baby is much less fragile than he was as an infant, but his skin is still very sensitive.
-Clothing made of soft, breathable fabric will get along best with his skin, and since he is still probably in diapers, seek out clothing that pulls on and off, rather than clothes with buttons or zippers, for easier changes.
+- Comfort over style: Baby is much less fragile than they were as an infant, but their skin is still very sensitive.
+Clothing made of soft, breathable fabric will get along best with their skin, and since they are still probably in diapers, seek out clothing that pulls on and off, rather than clothes with buttons or zippers, for easier changes.